berenpolat/berenpolat/README.md

 # 💫 About Me:
- </>Hi, I am currently working on game development with Unity, android app development, ai, backend eb dev and also im a <br>Software Engineering student.
-I am trying to get professional with Rust, <br>C#, Java and C++.   </>   I have high proficiency of English, native Turkish and <br>low level of German.
+ </>Hi, I am currently working on cloud development and blockchain technology and also im a <br>Software Engineering student.
+I am trying to get professional with Rust, <br>C#, Java and C++.   </>.
 FunFacts : •Kinda good at Valorant (jk, depends on the day, mostly bad.)

 ## 🌐 Socials: